+4.1 Protected facades

-- 4.1 Protected facades. - a.
+- a.
 The facades shown on Exhibit B are protected. - b.
 Reconstruction, renovation, repair, or maintenance of protected facades must be appropriate and must employ materials similar to the historic materials in texture, color, pattern, grain, and module size. - c.
 Historic solid-to-void ratios of protected facades must be maintained. - d.
-Brick added to protected facades must match in color, texture, module size, bond pattern, and mortar color.

-- e.
-Brick, cast stone, and concrete elements on protected facades may not be painted, except that portions of the structure that have been painted prior to the effective date of this ordinance may remain painted. - 4.2 Reconstruction, renovation, repair, or maintenance of nonprotected facades must be compatible with protected features. - 4.3 Wood siding, trim, and detailing must be restored wherever practical. - 4.4 All exposed wood must be painted, 'stained, or otherwise preserved. - 4.5 Historic materials must be repaired if possible; they may be replaced only when necessary. - 4.6 Paint must be removed in accordance with the Secretary of the Interior's Standards for Rehabilitation and Preservation Briefs published by the United States Department of the Interior, copies of which are available at the Dallas Public Library, prior to refinishing. - 4.7 Aluminum siding, stucco, and vinyl cladding are not permitted. - 4.8 Historic color must be maintained wherever practical.
-Color schemes for non-masonry elements should conform to any available documentation as to historic color. - 4.9 Exposing and restoring historic finish materials is recommended. - 4.10 Cleaning of the exterior of a structure must be in accordance with the Secretary of the Interior's Standards for Rehabilitation and Preservation Briefs published by the United States Department of the Interior, copies of which are available at the Dallas Public Library.
+Brick at protected facades must match in color, texture, module size, bond pattern, and mortar color. - e.
+Brick elements on protected facades may not be painted, except that portions of the structure that had been painted prior to the effective date of this ordinance may remain painted. - 4.2 Reconstruction, renovation, repair, or maintenance of nonprotected facades must be compatible with protected features. - 4.3 Wood siding, trim, and detailing must be restored wherever practical. - 4.4 All exposed wood must be painted, stained, or otherwise preserved. - 4.5 Historic materials must be repaired if possible; they may be replaced only when necessary. - 4.6 Paint must be removed in accordance with the Secretary of the Interior's Standards for Rehabilitation and Preservation Briefs published by the United States Department of the Interior, copies of which are available at the Dallas Public Library, prior to refinishing. - 4.7 Aluminum siding, stucco, and vinyl cladding are not permitted.

+- 4.8 Exposing and restoring historic finish materials is recommended. - 4.9 Cleaning of the exterior of a structure must be in accordance with the Secretary of the Interior's Standards for Rehabilitation and Preservation Briefs published by the United States Department of the Interior, copies of which are available at the Dallas Public Library.
 Sandblasting and other mechanical abrasive cleaning processes are not permitted.